elliott1000/Encrypt/README.md

 the third parameter will be what key you want to use to encrypt/decrypt the message.
 You can add 'file' as a fourth parameter, if you want to encrypt/decrypt a hole file, in which case the second parameter will be the name of the file.
 (Only txt files supported).

-Note: Do not include the extension of a file whenever it is being used, that is automatic.
-Note: Using a dash any of the commands might glitch out the program since dashes are used as seperators
+Note: Do not include the extension of a file whenever it is being used, that is automatic.Also, Using a dash any of the commands might glitch out the program since dashes are used as seperators